 So often, we make short term goals for our new year without looking multiple steps ahead to see where those goals are going to take us.
-Five years ago, at the encouragement of a spiritual mentor, I made ten lifetime goals instead.
+Multiple years ago, at the encouragement of a spiritual mentor, I made ten lifetime goals instead.
 Rather than thinking about what I wanted to have done by the end of the year, I started looking back on my life from the very end.
 What sort of woman did I want to become?
 Which accomplishments mattered the most to me?
 What did I want to be known for?
 What was God directing me towards?

 After all, the Bible is full of encouragement for us to live intentional lives.

 In Proverbs, King Solomon gives us encouragement on making plans: “The plans of the diligent lead surely to abundance" -Proverbs 21:5 & “Ponder the path of your feet; then all your ways will be sure." -Proverbs 4:26

 Jesus came with a clear goal in mind: “For the Son of Man came to seek and to save the lost." -Luke 19:10

 You can see his focused life throughout all the gospels, as he keeps his eyes straight on what God has sent Him to do.